hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 ---
-layout: "docs"
+layout: "guides"
 page_title: "Vault Integration"
-sidebar_current: "docs-vault-integration"
+sidebar_current: "guides-operations-vault-integration"
 description: |-
-  Learn how to integrate with HashiCorp Vault and retrieve Vault tokens for tasks.
+  Learn how to integrate Nomad with HashiCorp Vault and retrieve Vault tokens for tasks.
 ---